modelscope/3D-Speaker/runtime/onnxruntime/README.md

 ## Structure
-1. `asserts`: The sample resource, which will not be released to 3D-Speaker.
+1. `asserts`: The sample resource including config files.
 2. `bin`: The final target binary file.
 3. `cmake`: The cmake folder for building third-party libraries.
-4. `feature`: The feature-related process (support FBank so far).
+4. `feature`: The feature-related process.
 5. `model`: The speaker model folder.
 6. `utils`: Some useful tools, like wav-reader.